 BUNKER PRICES: G20-VLSFO Index Holds Steady Despite Rise in Crude

-Global VLSFO prices held at a one-week low at the end of last week.
+Global VLSFO prices held steady at a two-week low on Friday.
 Image Credit: Ship & Bunker

-Bunker prices were mixed in direction at ports around the world on Friday, with global average VLSFO prices holding steady overall despite a rise in crude futures.
+Bunker prices were mixed in direction at ports around the world on Friday, with global average VLSFO prices holding steady overall at a two-week low despite a jump in crude futures.

-Ship & Bunker's G20-VLSFO Index of prices across 20 leading bunkering ports was little changed at $492.50/mt on Friday, having reached its lowest level since October 31 the previous day.
+Ship & Bunker's G20-VLSFO Index of prices across 20 leading bunkering ports was little changed at $490/mt on Friday, having reached its lowest level since October 22 the previous day.

-On Monday morning Brent crude futures were trading up by $0.42/bl from the previous session's close at $64.05/bl as of 8:20 AM in London.
-In metric tonne terms that would be equivalent to a $3.16/mt rise in bunker prices.
+On Monday morning Brent crude futures were trading down by $0.57/bl from the previous session's close at $63.82/bl as of 5:47 AM in London.
+In metric tonne terms that would be equivalent to a $4.29/mt fall in bunker prices.